Fitbit unveils Sense and Versa 3 smartwatches with Google Assistant

 The Versa is Fitbit’s most popular smartwatch family, and that’s likely going to continue with the Fitbit Versa 3.
 The Versa 3 finally adds on-device GPS, which was previously exclusive to the Fitbit Ionic, and an in-app workout intensity map.
 PurePulse 2.0, Active Zone Minutes, Fitbit Pay, a built-in speaker, and a microphone are all included.
 As with the Sense, you can take quick phone calls, send calls to voicemail, and adjust call volume — all from your wrist (when paired via Bluetooth with your phone).
 The Versa 3 is really the Sense minus the aforementioned sensors.

 In fact, unlike the Ionic and Versa, the Fitbit Sense and Fitbit Versa 3 use the same magnetic charger.
-That means if you’re part of a Fitbit family, you don’t have to worry about dealing with different chargers.
+That means if other members of your household use Fitbit devices, you don’t have to worry about dealing with different chargers.
 (The same charger and design also means accessories are cross-compatible.)
-Fitbit claims a 12-minute quick charge provides one full day of use.
+Fitbit claims that a 12-minute quick charge provides one full day of use.

 Fitbit Inspire 2